Tuesday, July 14, 2026

-Only 6 of 201 NC Districts Have Recovered to Pre-COVID Attendance
+None of NC's 112 Districts Have Recovered to Pre-COVID Attendance

-Just 3% of North Carolina districts with 500+ students have returned to pre-pandemic chronic absenteeism levels.
-Every large district remains far above its baseline.
+Not one of North Carolina's 112 districts with 500 or more students has returned to its pre-pandemic chronic absenteeism rate.
+Every one remains above its baseline.

 The finding reframes what "recovery" means in North Carolina's attendance crisis.
 The statewide rate dropped from a peak of 31.2% to 25.0%, a genuine improvement.
-But that aggregate number masks a near-universal failure at the district level: 97% of districts with 500 or more students still have higher chronic absence rates than before COVID.
+But that aggregate number masks a complete absence of recovery at the district level: every district with 500 or more students still has a higher chronic absence rate than before COVID.
 The attendance crisis is not concentrated in a handful of struggling systems.
 It is everywhere.

 No size category has recovered